IBM/Spark-on-zOS/README.md

 ### Part A: Use Self-service Dashboard

+# 1. Start your Spark Cluster

 1.Open a web browser and enter the URL to access the [z Systems Community Cloud](https://zcloud.marist.edu) self-service portal.

 <img src="images/Login.png" align="left" height="30%" width="30%" >
 <br clear="all" />